weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 }

 Per-property extending: Sometimes when extending you just need to make a small change, like adding an entry to a deck spec or incrementing a number.
 This is where property operations come into play.
 When using "extend", you can specify some properties with the format "property_name$operation" to apply "$operation" to "property_name", where "$operation" is one of the following:

-"$append":
+$append:
 appends a list of items to the original list property.

-"$prepend":
+$prepend:
 prepends a list of items to the original list property.

-"$add":
+$add:
+adds the specified properties to a dictionary

+$remove:
-adds the specified properties to a dictionary "$remove": removes each element in the list from the original property, which can either be a list or a dictionary.
+removes each element in the list from the original property, which can either be a list or a dictionary.

+$prefix/$postfix/$replace/$replacelast:
+modify string properties

+$listedit/$dictedit:
+apply $ operations to nested collections

+There are also a handful of element-level modding operations:
+4
+$priority - define loading order priority for each entity;
+$derives - like 'extends', but child doesn't override parents' collections;
+$contentgroups - allows to tag content for whatever purpose;

 CULTURES